Leokuf/Codex/Programming/C#/C-sharp.md

 - This data can be used to create instances, access values and execute methods dynamically at runtime.

 How to get Type data:
-- Two methods
+Two methods:
-(1) Staically at compile time
+1. Statically at compile time
-(2) Dynamically at runtime
+2. Dynamically at runtime

 ~~~~
 var dog = new Dog { NumberOfLegs = 4 };